victorandre957/ide-experimentador/wiki.md

 ### Create screen to create the activity plan

-- Responsible: Artur Padovesi and Arthur Henrique
+- Responsible: Victor André and Thiago Carrijo
 - Story Points: 5
 - Description: The user should be able to create a list of steps to be performed.
 - Business Rules: